 Do you have any conservators on staff?

 No, there are no trained conservators on staff at the institute.
 The staff is primarily made up of association/arts non-profit professionals.
-Your questions are best answered by a trained conservator, which you can find by using our Find a Conservator tool.
+Your questions are best answered by a trained conservator, which you can find by using our Find a Professional tool.

 Is there anyone I can ask for advice if I want to restore something myself?